NihalMishra01/21-Days-SQL-Challenge/README.md

 > **"NULL represents missing or unknown data - handling it properly is essential for data integrity."**

 - NULL is not equal to zero, empty string, or false
-- Always use IS NULL/IS NOT NULL, never = NULL or != NULL
+- Always use IS NULL/IS NOT NULL, never = NULL
 - COALESCE() returns first non-NULL value from a list
 - NULL in calculations makes entire result NULL
 - COUNT(*) counts NULLs, COUNT(column) doesn't
-- WHERE filters can specifically target or exclude NULLs
 - Proper NULL handling prevents data quality issues

 #### 📸 Code Snippet

-sql
 -- Daily Challenge Question
 -- Handle missing departure dates with COALESCE
 SELECT
 patient_id,
 name,
 arrival_date,
 COALESCE(departure_date, CURRENT_DATE) AS effective_departure,
 CASE
 WHEN departure_date IS NULL THEN 'Currently Admitted' ELSE 'Discharged'
 END AS status
 FROM patients
 WHERE arrival_date IS NOT NULL;

+---

 ### 🔥 Day 11: DISTINCT - Finding Unique Values
 **📆 Date:** November 13, 2025
 **⏱️ Time Invested:** 2 hours